 Blazers/Coats/Jackets: Please get a well fitting jacket, please!
 I can't stress this enough.
 Don't borrow someone else's jacket, most likely it won't fit you.
 If you can't close the buttons standing up, it is too tight.
 Tight jackets look bad, period.
 If you already have one or many, get it/them dry cleaned and pressed before the shoot.
 Here's a big NO to tuxedos.

 Trousers & Belts: Tight trousers accentuate your paunch.
 Please get a pair of well fitting trousers you are comfortable in.
 Don't forget the belt - of color that matches your shoes.
 The belt needs to fit well too.

 Ties, Tie Pins, Cuff links, Pocket Squares: Decide the shirt, trousers, tie, pocket square combination beforehand.
 Tie pins don't show in the portraits unless you are going to get a shot without your jacket/coat.

 Shoes: Same color as the belt of your choice.
 In full length portraits and in seating portraits, they show.
 Get them buffed to mirror finish...kidding!

 Haircut and Dye: if it is more than 3 weeks since your last hair cut, get one done. and the dye as well, if you are into dyeing your hair.

 Moustache, Beard and Eyebrows: Trim a day before the shoot.
 Don't put it off till the day of the shoot, you may not find time for that.
 If you are into trimming eyebrows, check.
 Otherwise we are good!

 Hair on Ears, on and in the Nose: a reality for some men.
 Those pesky fellows peek out of nowhere.
 Ask your mirror if this needs attention as well.

-Here's a beauty check list compiled by a London based portrait photographer.
+Here's a beauty check list compiled by a friend of mine, a London based portrait photographer.